280A Software Operations Technician

 Career and Lifestyle Alignment

-For IT soldiers who want to manage meaningful software systems at scale – and who value the operational context that Army service provides – the 280A offers a solid career.
+For IT soldiers who want to manage meaningful software systems at scale, and who value the operational context that Army service provides, the 280A offers a solid career.
 The post-service demand for software program managers and enterprise architects is consistently strong.
-If you want to write cutting-edge commercial software, civilian tech companies will pay more and move faster.
-If you want to ensure soldiers in the field have working systems when it matters, the 280A is where that work happens.
+If you want to write modern commercial software for fast-moving companies, civilian tech companies will pay more and move faster.
+If you want to ensure soldiers in the field have working systems when it matters, the 280A is where that work happens, and where the skills that define your next civilian career get built.

 Explore more Army signal and cyber warrant officer careers including 255A Data Operations Warrant Officer and 170D Cyber Capability Developer Technician.